kamranbekirovyz/versionarte/README.md

 ```

 The `RestfulVersionarteProvider` has 1 optional parameter:
-- `headers`: used to specify the headers for the request.
+- `headers`: request headers to send with the HTTP GET request.
 By default, it's set to an empty map.

 #### 3. Using custom VersionarteProvider

-If you want to use a custom provider, say you use some other remote service to provide versioning and availability details of your app, you can extend the VersionarteProvider class and override the getStoreVersioning method.
-This method is responsible for fetching the versioning information from the remote service and returning it as a StoreVersioning object.
+If you want to use a custom provider, say you use some other remote service to provide versioning and availability information of your app, extend the `VersionarteProvider` class and override the `getStoreVersioning` method.
+This method is responsible for fetching the versioning information from the remote service and returning it as a `StoreVersioning` object.

 ```dart
 class MyCustomVersionarteProvider extends VersionarteProvider {